Contemporary Management of Post-MI Ventricular Septal Rupture

 - McMurray JJ, Adamopoulos S, Anker SD, et al. ESC guidelines for the diagnosis and treatment of acute and chronic heart failure 2012: The Task Force for the Diagnosis and Treatment of Acute and Chronic Heart Failure 2012 of the European Society of Cardiology.
 Developed in collaboration with the Heart Failure Association (HFA) of the ESC.
 Eur J Heart Fail 2012;14:803-69.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, ACS and Cardiac Biomarkers, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Mechanical Circulatory Support, Interventions and ACS, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Mitral Regurgitation
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Mechanical Circulatory Support, Interventions and ACS, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Mitral Regurgitation

 Keywords: Acute Coronary Syndrome, Thoracic Surgery, Angiography, Diagnostic Imaging, Shock, Cardiogenic, Systole, Ventricular Septum, Nitroprusside, Hospital Mortality, Diastole, Creatinine, American Heart Association, Infarction, Pulmonary Artery, Survival Rate, Septal Occluder Device, Hemolysis, Extracorporeal Membrane Oxygenation, Patient Selection, Salvage Therapy, Palliative Care, Diuretics, Watchful Waiting, Factor IX, Follow-Up Studies, Blood Platelets, Shock, Surgical, Shock, Intensive Care Units, Arrhythmias, Cardiac, Magnetic Resonance Imaging, Blood Transfusion, Hemodynamics, Heart Atria, Algorithms, Prognosis, Acidosis, Treatment Outcome, Echocardiography, Metalloproteases, Counterpulsation, Tomography, Anterior Wall Myocardial Infarction, Myocardial Infarction, Infarction, Blood Pressure, Cardiac Surgical Procedures, Catheterization, Swan-Ganz, Coronary Vessels, Diabetes Mellitus, Type 2, Echocardiography, Doppler, Echocardiography, Transesophageal, Heart Rate, Heart Sounds, Hematoma, Hypotension, Inferior Wall Myocardial Infarction, Intra-Aortic Balloon Pumping, Mitral Valve Insufficiency, Myocardium, Oliguria, Percutaneous Coronary Intervention, Pulmonary Edema, Registries, Renal Dialysis, Risk Factors, Shock, Cardiogenic, Systolic Murmurs, Tricuspid Valve Insufficiency, Vascular Resistance, Ventricular Septal Rupture